 We Need Ketchup!

 Another fun thing about the Whispering Canyon is asking for ketchup.
 They bring you all of it.
-When someone else ask at another table, they yell as loud as they can “We need ketchup!” and you have to get up and get it to them quickly.
+When someone else asks at another table, they yell as loud as they can “We need ketchup!” and you have to get up and get it to them quickly.

 More Fun- The Ponies

 We always get the “All You Can Eat Skillet” which is $29-32 per person.
-It consist of family-style Mixed Greens tossed in an Apple Vinaigrette Dressing and Fresh-baked Cornbread.
+It consists of family-style Mixed Greens tossed in an Apple Vinaigrette Dressing and Fresh-baked Cornbread.
 The skillet has Slow-smoked Pork Ribs, Barbecued Pulled Pork, Roasted Chicken, Oak-roasted Beef Strip Loin, and Western-style Sausage served with Seasonal Farm Fresh Vegetables, Mashed Yukon Potatoes, Corn on the Cobb, and Cowboy-style Baked Beans.
 We aren’t typically the kind to get “all you can eat” plates because we don’t ever finish it, but this… is so good!
-Most of the time we get a refill on atleast a couple of the items.
+Most of the time we get a refill on at least a couple of the items.

 The Magic Kingdom

-After dinner we headed back over to the Magic Kingdom via boat.
+After dinner, we headed back over to the Magic Kingdom via boat.
 I cannot express how much easier it is to take two little kids back to the park via boat (or in some cases monorail) as opposed to the whole getting in the car process.